You are here

 Withdrawal of a request for review

-A request for review of a decision relating to income support pension or CSHC, may be withdrawn, in writing, at any time prior to determination.
+A request for review of a decision relating to income support pension and payment or CSHC, may be withdrawn, in writing, at any time prior to determination.
 Withdrawal of the request does not prevent a person making another request for review of the original decision, provided the subsequent request is received in writing within the original three (3) month limit.